VitaminB16/gcp-pal/README.md

 )
 ```

 Deploying a Cloud Function from a local source depends on the `gcp_toole.Storage` module.
-The source codebase is uploaded to a `{PROJECT_ID}-cloud-functions` bucket and is deployed from there.
+By default, the source codebase is uploaded to the `gcf-v2-sources-{PROJECT_NUMBER}-{REGION}` bucket and is deployed from there.
 An alternative bucket can be specified via the `source_bucket` parameter:

 ```python
 CloudFunctions("function-name").deploy(